ZhuangLab/storm-analysis/storm_analysis/multi_plane/README.txt

 the ability to analyze data from a sCMOS camera.
 It uses the fitting approach of spliner (i.e. c-splines) adapted for multi-plane imaging.

+If you want to use it to analyze data that is not from an sCMOS camera then the likely easiest thing to do is create a dummy calibration file.
+For better performance the gain term should be in units of ADU / photo-electron as this analysis is designed to work in units of photo-electrons.

 Python Programs: